okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-self-reg/main/java/integrationsteps.md

 </div>

 > **Note:** The email sent to the user has a **Verify Email Address** link that isn't yet supported.
 There are two recommended options to mitigate this limitation.
-See [The email link to verify the email address isn't working](/docs/guides/oie-embedded-sdk-limitations/main/#the-email-link-to-verify-the-email-address-isn-t-working) for details.
+See [The email link to verify that the email address isn't working](/docs/guides/oie-embedded-sdk-limitations/main/#the-email-link-to-verify-that-the-email-address-isn-t-working) for details.

 ### 7: The user submits the email verification code